Geoportail-Luxembourg/luxembourg-geoportail/README.md

 ## 📦 Build as a lib for integration (in geoportal v3)

-In order to use the new Lux components made with Vuejs as an external dep, follow steps below.
+In order to use the new Lux components made with Vuejs as an external dep, the library must be built and imported in the V3 project.

-### Build the lib
+### Manual Build

 In the project **luxembourg-geoportail**, build the app as library with this command: